 Gravy started in 2011 by Drexel photography program alumni Emma Stern, Katie Tackman, and Benjamin Riley in a motorcycle warehouse space in Fishtown.
-Since then Gravy Studio + Gallery includes 6 members and functions as a collaborative photography workspace and gallery located on 2nd Street in the Northern Liberties neighborhood of Philadelphia.
-Our goal is to serve as a multi-functional space that promotes the discussion and advancement of Photography as an art form.
-As one of the only photography based galleries in Philadelphia, we strive to support local photographers through gallery exhibitions, events, artist talks, and workshops.
-We are an artist owned gallery collective which fosters an equal dialogue between curator and artist.
+Since then Gravy Studio + Gallery has grown to include six members and functions as a collaborative photography workspace and gallery located on 2nd Street in the Northern Liberties neighborhood of Philadelphia.
+Our goal is to serve as a multi-functional space that promotes the discussion and advancement of photography as an art form.
+As one of the only photography-based galleries in Philadelphia, we strive to support local photographers through gallery exhibitions, events, artist talks, and workshops.
+We are an artist-owned gallery collective which fosters an equal dialogue between curator and artist.
 We strive to connect with the community through open dialogue about social, political, and artistic ideas filtered through the lens of photography.
 The rest is Gravy.